-Proprietary NVIDIA/AMD graphics drivers don't support KMS/VirtualFB and lag in features implementation (proper and full Randr support, full 2D acceleration, support for new X.org and kernel releases, etc.).
+Proprietary NVIDIA/AMD graphics drivers don't support KMS/VirtualFB and are often late supporting newer X.org server and kernel releases.
 Besides Linux developers do everything to break closed source drivers by changing APIs (to give you an example, kernels 3.8, 3.9, 3.10, 3.11, 3.12 and 3.13 all had changes that rendered NVIDIA binary drivers inoperable, i.e. uncompilable) or making APIs unusable beyond the GPL realm.

 !
 Great many users experience severevideotearing while watching videos and youtube clips (using Adobe Flash) - this issue affects both proprietary (NVIDIA have confirmed that this issue plagues Kepler GPUs; an NVIDIA specific workaround exists but it causes performance degradation) and open source GPU drivers.
 Ostensibly It's an X.org "feature".

 !
 No reliable sound system, no reliable unified software audiomixing (implemented in all modern OSes except Linux), many old or/and proprietary applications still open audio output exclusively causing major user problems and headache.

-Too many layers of abstraction lead to the situation when the user cannot determine why his audio doesn't work (ALSA kernel drivers1 -> ALSA library2 ( -> dmix3 ) -> PulseAudio server4 -> Alsa library5 + Pulse backend6 -> Application - in other words, six layers of audio redirection; or seven layers in case of KDE since they have their own audio subsystem called Phonon).
+!
+Too many layers of abstraction lead to the situation when the user cannot determine why his audio input/output doesn't work (ALSA kernel drivers1 -> ALSA library2 ( -> dmix3 ) -> PulseAudio server4 -> Alsa library5 + Pulse backend6 -> Application - in other words, six layers of audio redirection; or seven layers in case of KDE since they have their own audio subsystem called Phonon).